Thomas Denman, 1st Baron Denman: Legal and judicial career

 To go away at any rate".

 At the general election of 1818 he was returned Member of Parliament for Wareham, and at once took his seat with the Whig opposition.
 In the following year, he was returned for Nottingham, which seat he represented until 1826 and again from 1830 until his elevation to the bench in 1832.
 His liberal principles had caused his exclusion from office till in 1822 he was appointed Common Serjeant of London by the corporation of London.
 In 1830 he was made Attorney General under Lord Grey's administration and was knighted on 24 November that year.

 Two years later he was made Lord Chief Justice of the King's Bench and was sworn of the Privy Council two days later.
 In 1834, he was raised to the peerage as Baron Denman, of Dovedale, in the County of Derby.
 As a judge he is best remembered for his decision in the important privilege case of Stockdale v.
 Hansard (9 Ad. & El.
 I.; II Ad. & El.
 253).
 In 1841 he presided, as Lord High Steward, over the trial in the House of Lords of the Earl of Cardigan for attempted murder.
 In O'Connell v the Queen, in 1844, he led the majority of the Lords in quashing the conviction for sedition of Daniel O'Connell.
 This is a tribute to his integrity since O'Connell was regarded with aversion by the British ruling class; but Denman, as he made clear, could not accept that he had received a fair trial.
 In 1850 he resigned from his chief justiceship and retired into private life.
 He was a Governor of the Charter House, and a Vice-President of the Corporation of the Sons of the Clergy.
 He also strove with great energy, both as a writer and as a judge, to effect the abolition of the slave trade.

+Quote

+Trial by jury, instead of being a security to persons who are accused, shall be a delusion, a mockery, and a snare.